Chinchillas are mammals.

 Chinchillas are a household pet that hasn’t always had it easy in life.

-They have been the victim of hunters among mountainsides and struggled to survive in the wild.
+They have been the victim of hunters in their natural habitat on mountainsides and have always struggled to survive in the wild.

 They have grown to run in packs, and they don’t forget negative experiences as quickly as you may think.

-This is when it becomes essential to choose a chinchilla from a reputable breeder or rescue near you.
+This is why it always best to choose a chinchilla from a reputable breeder or rescue near you.

 I lucked out big time with this and got a female that needed very little time to adjust and will love, cuddle, and interact with me, my wife, and my 4-year-old son.